Airbnb vs Long-Term Rental: Will one make more money?

 If you decide to convert to a short-term rental or buy a property to rent out on Airbnb, you will need to furnish the property with everything your guests will need for their stay.

-This includes furniture, bedding, dishes, and at least some consumables.
-You will also need to plan for replacement of these items over time.
+You will also need to plan for the replacement of these items over time.
 And re-stocking of some items for each new guest you welcome!

 Some cities have laws and ordinances making it illegal to host short-term paying renters.
-Make sure you review the Legal and Regulatory Issues page on the Airbnb site for more information.
+To ensure you understand your local government's rules and the Airbnb rules for renting start with reviewing the Legal and Regulatory Issues page on the Airbnb site for necessary information.

-Investopedia also shares some of the top big cities struggles with Airbnb and how they are dealing with legal and community concerns related to short-term rentals.
+Investopedia shares some of the top big cities' struggles with Airbnb and how they are dealing with legal and community concerns related to short-term rentals.

 Allowing a renter to stay longer than 30 days in some states may also give that guest the rights of a traditional month-to-month tenant.
 If the guest refuses to leave for some reason, you may have to go through an expensive eviction process you never planned on doing.

 Is the Property Part of a Homeowners Association (HOA)?

 If you own a house, condo or townhouse within a homeowner’s association, it is essential to check your Declaration of Covenants, Conditions, and Restrictions (CC&Rs) and bylaws before you consider any type of rental.